Edstrom, Eliza Kent (1829 - June 29, 1891)

 THE SITTER:

-Description: In this cabinet card Ed Edstrom appears as a young man dressed in a corduroy jacket and a white shirt with a banded collar.
-He wears a dark tie with small white dots and a star and crescent moon tiepin.
+Description: In this cabinet card Edwin Edstrom appears as a young man dressed in a corduroy jacket and a white shirt with a banded collar.
+His jacket has small lapels and is buttoned up to just below the point of his necktie’s large knot.
+His dark necktie is printed with white lines of diagonal dots and adorned with a star and cresent tiepin.

-Biographical Note: It was reported in the Petaluma papers that in 1895 Edwin C. Edstrom bought out his partner, C. Wurdig’s interest in the California Market located on Western Avenue in Petaluma.
-Later the same year, it was reported that the California Market on Western Avenue was turned over to the Petaluma Labor Exchange and was being conducted as a Labor Exchange depository.
+Biographical Note: Edwin Charles Edstrom Jr. was born in California on January 10, 1869.
+By 1895 he was living in Petaluma and working as a merchant in the California Market located on Western Avenue.
+Later the same year, it was reported that the California Market was turned over to the Petaluma Labor Exchange and was being conducted as a Labor Exchange depository.
 C. H. Wurdig was reported to be the manager and E. C. Edstrom was reported to be the assistant manager.
-Edwin C. Edstrom was reported in the Santa Cruz papers to have made several real estate transactions in the 1890s, several with Arthur Edstrom.
+Between 1897 and 1901, he participated in several Santa Cruz real estate transactions with his brother, Arthur Edstrom.
+From 1904 to 1905 he worked as a confectioner in Vallejo, California.
+He died on January 15, 1945 in Fairfield, Solano County, California.

 Ed Edstrom 1983-32-09 side b